fairpm/.github/profile/faq.md

 ## How do I use this on my site?

-Our minimum vialbe product (MVP) is a WordPress plugin, the FAIR Plugin.
+Our minimum viable product (MVP) is a WordPress plugin, the FAIR Plugin.
 You can install it just like you would any other plugin.

 You can download the latest version from the [FAIR Plugin releases page](https://github.com/fairpm/fair-plugin/releases).